 - Report facts concerning accidents or emergencies to hospital personnel or law enforcement officials.

-What Skills Do You Need to Work as an Ambulance Driver or Attendant?
+Skills Needed to be an Ambulance Driver or Attendant

 Service Orientation: Actively looking for ways to help people.